fastapi/fastapi/docs/tutorial/security/simple-oauth2.md

 If your database is stolen, the thief won't have your users' plaintext passwords, only the hashes.

-So, the thief won't be able to try to use that password in another system (as many users use the same password everywhere, this would be dangerous).
+So, the thief won't be able to try to use those same passwords in another system (as many users use the same password everywhere, this would be dangerous).

 ```Python hl_lines="79 80 81 82"
 {!./src/security/tutorial003.py!}